rybakit/arguments-resolver/README.md

 ```
 Welcome Stranger!
-Your last login was on the 3rd of September 2013.
+Today is the 3rd of September 2013.
 ```

 In a case you need to resolve arguments more than once for the same callable during